-- A Do not remove the service plug without always wearing appropriate Personal Protective Equipment (PPE) to help protect the responder from serious injury or death by electrical shock. - Mean Immediately cover the service plug socket with insulated tape.
-The Li-ion battery retains high voltage power even when the service plug is removed.
+- A Do not remove the service plug without always wearing appropriate Personal Protective Equipment (PPE) to help protect the responder from serious injury or death by electrical shock. - Immediately cover the service plug socket with insulated tape.
+The high-voltage battery retains high-voltage power even when the service plug is removed.
 To avoid electric shock, NEVER touch the terminals inside the socket.

-⚠ To avoid unintended reinstallation and risk of electrical shock and severe personal injury or death, the rescuer should carry the service plug on his/her person while work is in progress.
+1 To avoid unintended reinstallation and risk of electrical shock and severe personal injury or death, the rescuer should carry the service plug on his/her person while work is in progress.

-Before disconnecting the 12V battery terminal, if necessary, lower the windows, adjust the steering column, adjust the seats, unlock the doors, etc. Once 12V battery is disconnected, power controls will not operate.
+Before disconnecting the 12-volt battery terminal, if necessary, lower the windows, adjust the steering column, adjust the seats, unlock the doors, etc. Once 12-volt battery is disconnected, power controls will not operate.

 - 1. If possible, check the READY indicator status in the instrument cluster.
-If it is on, the high voltage system is active. - 2.
-Place the shift selector in the Park (P) position.
+If it is on, the high-voltage system is active. - 2.
+Place the shift selector in the Park (P) position. - 3.
+Push the ignition switch once to turn OFF the highvoltage system.
+Then verify whether the READY indicator is off.

-- 3. Push the ignition switch once to turn OFF the high voltage system.
-Then verify whether the READY indicator - If the READY indicator does not turn off, continue to the next steps.
+If the READY indicator does not turn off, continue to step 4.

-If possible, keep the INFINITI Intelligent Key[TM] at least 5 meters (16 feet) away from the vehicle (except to open the liftgate as noted below).
+4. If possible, keep the Nissan Intelligent Key® at least 5 meters (16 feet) away from the vehicle.